Pharmacy Care

 • see manufacturer’s directions for children’s doses (dose by weight for children)

 Aspirin and NSAIDs are not suitable for everyone.
-Children under 12 years old must not take aspirin because it can cause Reye’s syndrome, a serious condition.
-It should also be avoided by adolescents under 16 years old who have a viral illness.
+Children and teenagers under 16 should not take aspirin because it can cause Reye’s syndrome, a serious condition.

 Check with your pharmacist before taking aspirin or NSAIDs if you: